Penn And Teller On Broadway Opened On July 12, 2015. Reviews And Box Office Are Good But Not Outstanding, With Room For Growth.

-Famous Vegas Magician Duo on Broadway for Limited Engagement
+Famous Vegas Magician Duo On Broadway For Limited Engagement

-A Mixed Review by the New York Times
+A Mixed Review By The New York Times

-in The New York Times, he did justice to the profundity with which Penn and Teller have infiltrated themselves into the contemporary American cultural mindset.
+In Ben Brantley’s review of Penn & Teller on Broadway in The New York Times, he did justice to the profundity with which Penn and Teller have infiltrated themselves into the contemporary American cultural mindset.
 The review begins by explaining that the duo has been performing together for 40 years, and yet they seem as fresh and relevant as ever.

 While some may have appreciated the relatability of the common acts such as pulling a rabbit out of a hat, the choice also bespeaks a lack of creativity.

-A Fairly Successful Start at the Box Office
+A Fairly Successful Start At The Box Office

 In the first two weeks of performances, which are the only two weeks of box office figures that have been reported thus far, Penn & Teller on Broadway show a significant increase.
 In the first week, the week ending July 12, 2015, the show brought in $1,075,289, which represented 62.40% of its gross potential.

 However, the average paid admission went up to $120.37 this week from $114.64 the week before, resulting in an overall increase in ticket sales for this past week.
 Overall, it is clear that Penn & Teller are a major box office draw, even as visitors to New York from their usual home of Las Vegas, and that as word of mouth spreads, the box office will most likely continue to creep upwards.